Alpha Lupi: Visibility

 Visible from the Southern Hemisphere for much of the year, it can also be viewed for a shorter season from the northern tropics and from parts of the northern subtropical latitudes.

-Etymology
+Nomenclature

+α Lupi (Latinised to Alpha Lupi) is the star's Bayer designation.

 In Chinese, Kekouan 騎官 (Qí Guān), meaning Imperial Guards, refers to an asterism consisting of α Lupi, γ Lupi, δ Lupi, κ Centauri, β Lupi, λ Lupi, ε Lupi, μ Lup, π Lupi, and ο Lupi.
 Consequently, the Chinese name for α Lupi itself is 騎官十 (Qí Guān shí, the Tenth Star of Imperial Guards.).

-R. H. Allen described this star as having the Chinese name Yang Mun or Men(南門), meaning "the South Gate", in his work Star-Names and their Meanings.
+R. H. Allen described this star as having the Chinese name Yang Mun or Men (南門), meaning "the South Gate", in his work Star-Names and their Meanings.
 In Chinese astronomy, 南門 is located in Horn mansion and consisted of α and ε Centauri.
 It was referred to as Yang Mun, meaning "the south Gate".
 Allen also suggested that the Babylonian name for the star was "Kakkab Su-gub Gud-Elim" (Star Left Hand of the Horned Bull).

+The Sumerian name for the constellation Lupus was UR.IDIM, later alternatively written "Uridimmu" in the Akkadian language.
+The IAU Working Group on Star Names approved the name Uridim for this star on 12 September 2024 and it is now so entered in the IAU Catalog of Star Names.